forstertim/udiff/README.md

 udiff
 =====
 This package specifically targets applications in kinetic model development for chemical and biochemical reactions.
+Examples are given in [Forster et al. (2024)](#references).

 The situation considered is the following: The modeler has access to noisy concentration data (i.e., from a batch reactor).
-A model structure for the dynamics is chosen by the modeler (i.e., dydt=k*y).
-The modeler then needs to estimate the parameters (i.e., the rate constant k in this example).
+A model structure for the dynamics is chosen by the modeler (i.e., $\frac{dy}{dt}=k\cdot y$).
+The modeler then needs to estimate the parameters (i.e., the rate constant $k$ in this example).

-One possible way to estimate the parameters in such a situation is to calculate the derivatives dydt from the noisy data.
+One possible way to estimate the parameters in such a situation is to calculate the derivatives $\frac{dy}{dt}$ from the noisy data.
 With this, the equation of the model can be solved for the parameters.
 However, this is not trivial in case data is scarce and if the data is noisy.

 The performance of the model heavily depends on the accuracy of the derivative calculation in the first step.
 This package includes a collection of tools for simplifying this process.
 It includes a smoothing and a differentiation module.
 Both of them are discussed below.